UBC-CIC/AI-Learning-Assistant/docs/architectureDeepDive.md

 2. Amplify integrates with the backend API Gateway.
 3. Instructors can upload course materials to the application, which are stored in an S3 bucket using a pre-signed upload URL.
 4. Adding a new course file to the S3 bucket triggers the data ingestion workflow, with a lambda function extracting the text from the file.
 5. The lambda function embeds the text into vectors using Amazon Bedrock.
+This project uses the Amazon Titan Text Embeddings V2 model to generate embeddings.
 6. The lambda function stores the vectors in the PostgreSQL database.
 7. Users can perform course management/access actions by sending an API request which invokes a lambda function.
 8. This lambda function interacts with Amazon RDS.